 This Apple Maple Caramel Corn has cozy written in every single kernel.
-It’s the perfect cuddle weather fall/winter snack.
+With warm spices and walnuts – It’s the perfect cuddle weather fall/winter snack.

 Song giving me life: Erykah Badu – Window Seat